I’m an alcoholic. Well, almost. I am immersed waist-deep in the suburban mom wine culture, that’s for sure. More on that in a bit.

 Actually, I’m not an alcoholic, but my mom was.
 So much so that she actually drank herself to death when I was 9 and she was 39.
 Nice, huh?

-I mean, after all, the Betty Ford center didn’t open until 1982 (my mom died in 1979) and no one, I mean, no one was talking about women and alcoholism.
-If my family and neighbors knew, they didn’t talk to each other about it, or did in whispers.
+I mean, after all, the Betty Ford center didn’t open until 1982 (my mom died in 1979).
+And no one, I mean, no one was talking about women and alcoholism.
+If my family and neighbors knew, they didn’t talk to each other about it.
+Or they did in whispers.
 I figured she was doing the best she could at the time.

 Didn’t she feel that?
 Wasn’t I good enough?
 I mean, when I look at my kids, if nothing else, I am constantly reminding myself that I would never subject them to the childhood that I had.
 Why didn’t my mom want this for me?

-So this is why I supermom–why I bake cookies and grow a garden and am constantly on the go showing my kids new things and volunteering and being PTO president.
+So this is why I supermom.
+Why I bake cookies and grow a garden and am constantly on the go showing my kids new things and volunteering and being PTO president.
 (I told you, I have a lot of baggage!)
-I am always doing whatever I can to not be my mom–passed out drunk at 3:00 when I got home from school and usually still passed out in the morning so I had to fend for myself a lot.
+I am always doing whatever I can to not be my mom.
+Which was passed out drunk at 3:00 when I got home from school and usually still passed out in the morning so I had to fend for myself a lot.
 My dad traveled frequently for business and she usually kept it under control when he was around.

 I mean, I never hide my drinking.
 For suburban moms, it’s a part of the mom culture.
-You know it is–we joke about it.
-There are tons of social media memes about it.
+You know it is.
+We joke about it.
+All the social media memes about it.
 Funny t-shirts, funny wall plaques for your kitchen, kitschy wine glasses and coffee mugs with funny wine sayings on them, right?

 I mean, as my friend Lindsay pointed out today, as she stops drinking, she likely will be the only mom in her suburban neighborhood to not regularly drink.